 Visit Maldives Instead of Montego Bay

 As a more remote location, the South Asian island country of Maldives is naturally more expensive to reach than Jamaica.
-Put down the higher upfront costs, though, and you’ll recover them and start racking up major savings within just a couple days due to the massive gap in daily expenses.
+Put down the higher upfront costs, though, and you’ll recover them and start racking up major savings in less than a week, thanks to the hefty gap in daily expenses.

-Both Montego Bay and Maldives are known for white sandy beaches and startlingly blue ocean waters, but Maldives packs another advantage that’s not related to price: It’s unspoiled.
-Sure, it’s rougher around the edges, but why not pay less for a more authentic experience, one where you can go swimming with whale sharks and ethereal ocean rays without having your newfound sea creature friends scared off by a dozen tourists?
+Both Montego Bay and the Maldives are known for white sandy beaches and strikingly blue ocean waters, but the Maldives packs another advantage that’s not related to price: It’s unspoiled.
+Sure, it’s rougher around the edges, but why not pay less for a more authentic experience, one where you can go swimming with whale sharks and ethereal ocean rays without having your newfound sea creature friends scared off by a thousand tourists?

 Daily cost estimates include accommodations, food, local transportation, entertainment, tours, communication, tips and other costs typically associated with travel.

-**All round-trip airfare prices estimated by Skyscanner, at best-value economy rates departing on July 25, 2017, and returning on August 1, 2017, via the John F. Kennedy International Airport in New York City.
+All round-trip airfare prices are from Skyscanner’s least-expensive economy rates departing on July 25, 2022, and returning on August 1, 2022, via the John F. Kennedy International Airport in New York City.
 All daily cost estimates are according to Budget Your Trip.
 All prices are subject to change.
+All currency conversions were made with Google Currency Converter.